pereznetworks/TD-Project9/project9-gallery-app/README.md

           don't fooled...

-          ....by the demo of flickr non-sign-on methods...
+          ....by the demo of flickr non-sign and sign methods...

-          you will still need your API-KEY in your app's api calls ....
+          you will still need your specific API-KEY in your api calls

-          otherwise none of the flickr method's api calls will work
+          otherwise none of the flickr method's api calls will work or
+          eventually flickr will block the ip address your making the api calls from

-          in latest verisons of Chrome an warning is logged
+          in latest verisons of Chrome the following warning is logged

             xhr.js:178 HTTP-Based Public Key Pinning is deprecated.
             Chrome 69 and later will ignore HPKP response headers.